GeoffreyFrost/2D-temporal-action-recognition/README.md

 Hosted by an autonmous shopping venture, the challenge focused on using CV to determine if an item had been taken off a shelf given a sequence skeletal keypoints from a customer’s shopping session.

 We were inspired by SOTA skeleton-based action recognition techniques that rely on the inherent graph structure of human skeletons, whereby each joint is represented as a node, and bones as edges.
 For this competition, we implement variants of the [CTR-GCN architecture](https://arxiv.org/abs/2107.12213).
 This network relies on learnt and fixed graph topology (represented as adjacency matrices) to condition an aggregation of standard temporal convolutional layers.
-Unlike the base implementation which simply normalises and flattens features output by the last layer (to be fed into a linear classification), we leverage the temporal nature of these output features by:
+Unlike the base implementation which simply normalises and flattens the last activation map (to be fed into a linear classification head), we leverage the temporal nature of these output features by using:

-1) A multi-head attention layer to weight features from specific instances in time more relevant to the action and,
+1) A multi-head attention layer to weight features from specific instances in time more relevant to the action and;
 2) A transformer encoder network to produce a single context-rich feature vector.

 Model 1's public test AUC was 0.878 (private 0.719)